LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 I would give two pieces of advice/opinion about this:

-1. A little step-back, but: you should almost never replace `users` table with multiple tables for **authentication**, repeating email/password in each of them.
+1. A little step-back, but: you should almost never replace the `users` table with multiple tables for **authentication**, repeating email/password in each of them.
 While it's technically possible, with [Guards](https://laravel.com/docs/9.x/authentication#specifying-a-guard), it becomes a huge headache to later maintain the same functionality in more than one place.
-Any doctor/patient/teacher is a User of the system, first and foremost, and individual profiles are implemented in other DB tables, with relationship to "users" table.
+Any doctor/patient/teacher is a User of the system, first and foremost, and individual profiles are implemented in other DB tables, with a relationship to the "users" table.

 2. It makes sense to separate the profile tables only if they have many fields (10+), with most of them different per role.
 Otherwise, for a few fields, it's totally fine to use the same table, making some fields nullable.